bharathbettagere/mywebpage/_pages/LIaN.md

 ## News
+- Congratulations to Shruti!
+Her paper at Asilomar 2023 got shortlisted for the best student paper award
 - My former undergraduate project student Anuroop got the prestigious **J. R. Tata Endowment Scholarship**.
 Congratulations Anuroop!
 - Our Asilomar 2023 paper with Shruti M got accepted!
 Congratulations Shruti!
 - Submitted a paper to IEEE Transactions on signal processing (along with Shruti and Prashant)